Fiberglass Pools vs. Vinyl Liner Pools vs. Concrete Pools: An Honest Comparison

 - Have to use the pool with care: Dogs, kids throwing stuff in the pool, tree limbs, etc., are all concerns.
 The liner is only 20–30 mils thick, which is the thickness of several sheets of paper.
 One mistake could cost you big bucks.

-- Lower resale value: When you go to sell a home with a vinyl liner pool, one of the first questions asked is "how old is the liner?"
-If it's more than 3-4 years old, there's a significant chance a request will be made to replace the liner before the sale of the house, or the value of the pool will depreciate.
+- Lower resale value: When you go to sell a home with a vinyl liner pool, one of the first questions asked is "How old is the liner?"
+If it's more than 3–4 years old, there's a significant chance the potential buyer will request you replace the liner before the sale of the house, or the value of the pool will depreciate.

 Concrete Pools Pros and Cons

 - As big as you want: Concrete pools can be any size, shape, or depth.

 - More flexibility with swimming pool design features: Vanishing edges, beach entries, tanning ledges, etc., are all just a sketch away from reality with concrete pools.

 - Works of art: Concrete pools can be integrated into design as a literal work of art in the landscape.